illinois-or-research-analytics/cm_pipeline/README.md

 - Edit the `network_name`, `output_dir`  and `resolution` values in `[default]` section of [param.config](param.config); and `input_file` under `[cleanup]` section of the cloned repository (‘~’ is allowed for user home in the `output_dir` path and this directory need not exist)
 -->
 - Edit the fields of the `pipeline.json` file to reflect your inputs and requirements.
 Please refer to the documentation on how to write the `pipeline.json` file.
-- Run `python -m main param.config`
+- Run `python -m main pipeline.json`

 ### How to Clone CM for any particular version
 Simply run the following